ytspar/yuryin/source/projects/index.html.markdown

 A static corporate site for [Recess Mobile](https://github.com/CarouselSMS/RecessMobile.com).

 ## FindHolmes
 Real estate search over SMS, created around 2007.
+I'll have to write a blog post about this; it was an interesting one.

 ## Client projects
 I helped others get things shipped.